-They think about how they can better the work they do instead of just working at bare minimum.
+They think about how they can better the work they do instead of just working at a bare minimum.
 It’s this gung-ho attitude that leads to innovation.

 5) Employee engagement enhances company culture

 A company culture that involves easing up on control and simply trusting employees to do the right thing allows for growth like you’ve never experienced.
-You must believe that if you hire smart, passionate people and give them room to shine, they will in turn, engage and thrive in meeting company goals.
+You must believe that if you hire smart, passionate people and give them room to shine, they will, in turn, engage and thrive in meeting company goals.